 - 1/2 cup all-purpose flour

 - Sift together flour and confectioner's sugar.
 Cut in butter until the mixture clings together.
 Press into a 9x13-inch baking dish.
-Bake at 350 for 25 minutes or until lightly brown.2 cups all-purpose flour, 1 cup softened butter or margarine, 1/2 cup confectioner's sugar
+Bake at 350 for 25 minutes or until lightly brown.2 cups all-purpose flour, 1 cup softened butter, 1/2 cup confectioner's sugar

 - Combine and beat together the eggs, granulated sugar, and lemon juice.
 Sift flour and baking powder and stir the dry ingredients into the egg mixture.
 Pour the batter over the baked crust.4 eggs, 2 cups granulated sugar, 1/3 cup lemon juice, 1/2 cup all-purpose flour, 1/2 tsp baking powder